Introduction

 The greater the capacity of a charged body to do work, the greater is its electric potential.
 Obviously, the work done to charge a body to 1 coulomb will be a measure of its electric potential i.e.

-Hence a body is said to have an electric potential of 1 volt if 1 joule of work is done to give it a charge of 1 coulomb.
+We say a body has an electric potential of 1 volt when we do 1 joule of work to give it a charge of 1 coulomb.

-Thus, when we say that a body has an electric potential of 5 volts, it means that 5 joules of work has been done to charge the body to 1 coulomb.
-In other words, every coulomb of charge possesses an energy of 5 joules.
-The greater the joules/coulomb on a charged body, the greater is its electric potential.
+Thus, when we say a body has an electric potential of 5 volts, we mean that charging the body with 1 coulomb of charge requires 5 joules of work.
+In other words, each coulomb of charge carries 5 joules of energy.
+The more energy per coulomb a charged body has, the higher its electric potential.

 Potential Difference

-The difference in the potentials of two charged bodies is called potential difference.
+We call the difference in the potentials of two charged bodies the potential difference.

 If two bodies have different electric potentials, a potential difference exists between the bodies.
 Consider two bodies A and B having potentials of 5 volts and 3 volts respectively as shown in below Figure Each coulomb of charge on body A has an energy of 5 joules while each coulomb of charge on body B has an energy of 3 joules.
 Clearly, body A is at higher potential than the body B.

 Unit.
-Since the unit of electric potential is volt, one can expect that unit of potential difference will also be volt.
-It is defined as under :
+Since the unit of electric potential is the volt, we also define the unit of potential difference as the volt.

 Maintaining Potential Difference